MicrosoftDocs/azure-video-indexer/azure-video-indexer/azure-video-indexer-ams-retirement-guide.md

 ### I see that my asset migration is in process – does it matter if a particular video has been migrated yet?

-In most cases, no. The only scenario that is impacted is if you're using an VI Streaming URL to play videos.
+In most cases, no. The only scenario that is impacted is if you're using a VI Streaming URL to play videos.
 Videos not yet migrated need to be played by a player that supports AMS assets, the Azure Media Player.
 Videos that were already indexed need to be played by a player that supports Dash or HLS packaging and the sending of a token in the request (such as Shaka, DashJS, or VideoJS).

 ### How can I tell if a video has been migrated yet?